linea/Graph.js/README.md

 	graph.options['gridShadow']		= false;
 	// Give the grid a small shadow as well for depth effect.

+	graph.options['gridDotted']		= true;
+	// Give the grid a small shadow as well for depth effect.

+	graph.options['axisSize']		= 1;
+	// The size for the axis lines (left and bottom line).
+Use "auto" to use the same setting as `gridSize`.

+	graph.options['axisColor']		= "#000";
+	// The color for the axis lines (left and bottom line).
+Use "auto" to use the same setting as `gridColor`.

+	graph.options['axisShadow']		= false;
+	// The shadow option for the axis lines (left and bottom line).
+Use "auto" to use the same setting as `gridShadow`.

 	graph.options['bullets']		= true;
 	// Show bullets for the data points from your data array.